Wichita police urge safe driving as warm weather welcomes motorcyclists

 The Wichita Police Department (WPD) is urging the public to be more mindful of two-wheelers when out on the streets.

-“You wouldn’t expect as many motorcycle wrecks in January and February as you would in, like, April and May and June,” said Sgt.
-Brian Mock with WPD.
+“You wouldn’t expect as many motorcycle wrecks in January and February as you would in, like, April and May and June,” said WPD Sgt.
+Brian Mock.

 Police say motorcycles are harder to spot, and larger vehicles should drive cautiously.
 As for cyclists, they are encouraged to apply safety measures when riding.